jaredpalmer/formik/docs/tutorial.md

 ### Help, I’m Stuck!

-If you get stuck, check out Formik's [GitHub Discussions](https://github.com/formik/formik/discussions).
+If you get stuck, check out Formik’s [GitHub Discussions](https://github.com/formik/formik/discussions).
 In addition, the [Formium Community Discord Server](https://discord.gg/pJSg287) is a great way to get help quickly too.
 If you don’t receive an answer, or if you remain stuck, please file an issue, and we’ll help you out.

 ## Overview: What is Formik?